Digitalturkk/Getman-Postman-Clone/docs/TROUBLESHOOTING.md

 ## Production Browser Build And CORS

-ApiForge is a desktop app.
+Getman is a desktop app.
 The browser build is useful for development and UI previews.

 If you host the browser build as a website, requests will be subject to normal browser CORS rules unless you provide your own backend proxy.